Max-Edelson/Bullet-Journal/specs/adrs/05-10-2021_custom_log_usage.md

 * Good, because less work will be impelmented this feature and more efforts can be used to accomplish other things.
 * Bad, users might find useless of our custom logs because of the limited choice.

+## Final Decision(Changed on 06/08/2021)
+Fianlly, we decided only contain one custom log options, which is note.
+We believe that users will use custom log is more likely to because users want to record some notes.
+If users want to use list, they can record through daily logs.
+So we finally decided to let custom log only contains notes.